Don't Let Bed Bugs Ruin A Good Night's Sleep!

 Bed bugs are highly invasive organisms that hide in your bed during the day and come out only at night when you’re fast asleep, to suck blood.

 After a hard day’s work, when you kick your shoes off and are ready to get some rest, the last thing you want is to share your bed with bed bugs.
-Just the thought of them creeping and crawling all over you when you are sleeping will make you feel quite uncomfortable.
+Just the thought of them crawling all over you when you are sleeping will make you feel quite uncomfortable.
 Here's how to get rid of bedbugs.

-Bed bugs are highly invasive organisms that hide in your bed during the day and come out only at night when you’re fast asleep, to suck blood.
-What is unfortunate though, is that most of the times, you feel itchy and may even see small sores on your body, without ever realizing that you’re dealing with bed bugs.
+Bed bugs are highly invasive organisms that hide in your bed during the day.
+They come out only at night when you’re fast asleep, to suck blood.
+Most of the times, you feel itchy and may even see small sores on your body, without ever realizing that you’re dealing with bed bugs.

 Bed bugs don’t pose a health threat.
 However, they’re not welcome in households because they suck blood and are a general nuisance.
 Since they are most comfortable in temperate climates, Singapore’s equatorial climate doesn’t suit them well.
 Still, you may have a stand off with them once in a while.